masterpiece91/SampleJavaTestSuite/README.md

 Future Features:
 ----------------

-- Generate test data in drupal backend from suite to use in test
+- Generate test data in Drupal backend from suite to use in test
 - Create common scripts that can be used across platforms.
 (This may prove to be difficult but it is something we should explore)
 - Provide ability to record test as they are being executed
-- Enable email notification at certain milestones with test results, screenshots and videos (if available).
+- Enable email notification at certain milestones with test results, screen-shots and videos (if available).